 The Saint Francis University Institute for Energy's tiny mobile power lab serves as an educational resource for SFU students and surrounding communities.
+Recipient of a PA Governor’s Award for Environmental Excellence in 2019.

 The tiny classroom features include: